Patient and Family Treatment Outcomes

 Patient X

-This is an example of a neurodivergent 9-year-old boy who was prone to severe emotional dysregulation (tantrums) with a highly demand-avoidant (PDA-type), oppositional profile.
+This is another example of a neurodivergent 9-year-old, also prone to severe emotional dysregulation and with a extreme

 Overall Family Satisfaction